Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 Important
 - Machines look at patterns of words, so the more data is trained, the more patterns it will recognize
+- See the perspective from the female viewpoint and well-being
-- Look at context
+- Look at context (previous texts, texts afterwards, images, situation)
 - Look at symbolism
-- See the perspective from the female viewpoint and well-being